 Best Time to Photograph: June-March

 Kerela, famously known as God's Own Country, is one of the most photogenic places in India.
 It enraptures you with some dreamy and heavenly scenic views of its backwaters, forts, beaches, palm trees and churches.
+Apart from its picturesque scenery, Kerala is also known for its rich wildlife and elaborate temples.
+A vacation in Kerala will unfold a world bestowed with nature’s magic in front of your eyes.
+Plan your holiday to Kerala and have a wonderful time exploring the scenic beauty in Kerala with your loved ones.

 Image Courtesy: Thrillophilia